raspberrypilearning/lamp-web-server-with-wordpress/README.md

 ![](images/wp-config.png)

-Copy this text and return to the terminal on the Pi and edit the file with `nano wp-config.php` then paste the text in and save and exit with `Ctrl + X`, then `Y` for yes and `Enter`.
+Copy this text, return to the terminal on the Pi and edit the file with `nano wp-config.php`.
+Paste the text into this file, and save and exit with `Ctrl + X`, then `Y` for yes and `Enter`.

 Now hit the `Run the install` button.